 An exclusion order is a type of removal order.

-Most people who are excluded cannot return to Canada without written permission from Citizenship and Immigration Canada (CIC) for a period of time.
+Most people who are excluded cannot return to Canada without written permission from Immigration, Refugees and Citizenship Canada for a period of time.

-This period of time will be either one year or two years after they leave Canada.
+This period of time will be either one year or 5 years after they leave Canada.

 Anyone who is not a Canadian citizen or permanent resident.
 For example, a refugee claimant, a visitor, or a person in Canada without any immigration status.

-An application to Immigration, Refugees, and Citizenship Canada (IRCC) (formerly Citizenship and Immigration Canada or CIC) for permanent resident status on humanitarian and compassionate grounds.
+An application to Immigration, Refugees, and Citizenship Canada (IRCC) for permanent resident status on humanitarian and compassionate grounds.

 Anything that makes others feel compassion and want to help can be the basis for a successful H&C application.
 For example, the hardship an applicant will face if they have to return to their home country is often a reason that is used.